boss507104/CSC-Pilot/python-environment/smartsim-environment.md

 chmod +x "$PYTHON_ROOT/extra4SmartSim.sh"
 ```

-The `onnx==1.17.0` pin is kept for optional export/conversion tooling, not for RedisAI execution.
-The locally patched SmartRedis client and SmartSim itself are excluded from `requirements-$ENV_ARCH.txt` because they're always installed fresh from source, never replayed.
+The `onnx==1.17.0` pin is for optional export/conversion tooling only.

 ---

 ## 4. Request a Build Node

-> **Tip — downloads:** `uv pip install`, the SmartRedis `git clone`, and `smart build` all need outbound internet access.
-If your compute-node allocation has restricted/unstable external network access and the build stalls specifically at a download step, try running the download-heavy parts on the **login node** first (or the whole build, if your project's policy allows it), and reserve `srun`/`sinteractive` for genuinely compute-heavy steps.
-Check your cluster's login-node usage policy first.
+> **Tip — downloads:** `uv pip install`, the SmartRedis `git clone`, and (x64 only) `smart build` need outbound internet access.
+If a compute allocation's network is restricted, try the download-heavy steps on the login node first.

-This block is reused for the initial build, updates, rebuilds, and the native SmartRedis build — just re-run it whenever you need a fresh allocation.

 **x64:**